iammujahid51/B11-A6-English-Janala/README.md

 ## Optional: Be a Perfectionist

 ⚠️ Their is No Mark for Optional Requirement.
 You won't get any support for any of  the optional Part.
-But we strongly recommend you to give a try.
-If you completed all the requirement.
+But we strongly recommend you to give a try after completing all the requirement.

 ---
 ### Sweet Alert - https://sweetalert2.github.io/#download